-For every topic, we explore the major questions, their practical relevance, and the major competing contemporary positions that philosophers hold.
-Then we engage in freewheeling, open-ended philosophical discussions of the topics for ourselves.
+For every topic, we can explore the major questions, their practical relevance, and the major competing contemporary positions that philosophers hold.
+Then we can engage in freewheeling, open-ended philosophical discussions of the topics for ourselves.
 As you work out your own thoughts on the week’s topic, I inform you of the ways that philosophers have developed arguments along similar lines or raised challenges to your views.
 Then I help you work out strategies for either overcoming objections or modifying your views to account for them.
-While inevitably some of the great philosophers throughout history will be discussed, this class is contemporary in its focus.
-It is meant to look at the current state of philosophical questions, rather than tell the story of how we got here.
-It is meant to complement, rather than significantly overlap with, my History of Philosophy class, which tells the story of philosophy from the ancients up through the 20th Century.
-While the History of Philosophy can serve as an introductory class that is more lecture oriented than any of my other classes, the Topical Introduction to Philosophy puts a greater accent on students working out their own take on the issues.
-There is no university credit for taking this course.
+While inevitably some of the great philosophers throughout history will be discussed, these class sessions will be contemporary in their focus.
+They are meant to look at the current state of philosophical questions, rather than tell the story of how we got here.
+Such sessions are meant to complement, rather than significantly overlap with, my History of Philosophy class sessions.
+While the History of Philosophy class sessions serve as an introductory classes that are typically more lecture oriented than any of my other classes, the Topical Introductions to Philosophy put a greater accent on students working out their own take on the issues.

 I earned my PhD in Philosophy from Fordham University.
 I wrote my dissertation on Ethics and Nietzsche’s philosophy.
 From January 2013 through December 2013, I taught 2,500 university students spread across 93 classes from 7 universities.